Guide Price £425,0004 Bedrooms 2 Reception Rooms

 Fairhills, St Johns Chapel

-Traditional stone built Farmhouse • Four bedrooms • Two reception rooms • Land extending to approximately 31.80 Hectares (78.58 Acres) • Range of useful outbuildings, ripe for development subject to the necessary consents • Pleasant lawned gardens • Panoramic views • Ideal investment opportunity
+Traditional stone built Farmhouse • Four bedrooms • Two reception rooms • Pleasant lawned gardens • Range of useful outbuildings, ripe for development subject to the necessary consents • Land extending to approximately 7.3 Ha (18.2Ac) • Panoramic views • Ideal investment opportunity

 St Johns Chapel is a traditional dales village nestling in upper Weardale which benefits from a doctors surgery, primary school, local Co-operative and two traditionally run public houses.
 Comprehensive schooling and a community college can be found in Wolsingham for children aged 11-18.